acrucetta/code-smells/README.md

 # Code Smells CLI

-A command-line tool that uses Claude AI to analyze your code changes for potential code smells and software engineering best practices violations.
-Get instant feedback on your commits and pull requests!
+A command-line tool that uses AI to analyze your code changes for potential code smells and software engineering best practices violations.
+Get instant feedback on your commits and pull requests.

+The tool uses the principles and red flags from a [Philosophy of Software Design by John K. Ousterhout](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201) to evaluate your code.

 ## Features